layervault/api/18_Files.md

 Returns a JSON object containing:

+  - `local_path` - The local path on the user's filesystem
+  - `name` - The name of the file
+  - `deleted_at` - When the file was deleted.
+Returns null if not deleted.
+  - `updated_at` - The updated at date for the Folders
+  - `deleted_at` - The deletion date for the Folders
   - `full_url` - The absolute URL to the File
   - `download_url` - The absolute URL to download a copy of the File
-  - `local_path` - The local path on the user's filesystem
   - `md5` - The MD5 hash of the File
   - `shortened_url` - The shortened URL for the Folder
-  - `updated_at` - The updated at date for the Folders
-  - `deleted_at` - The deletion date for the Folders
   - `revision_number` - The revision number of the File
+  - `revisions` - Array of Revision objects

 #### Creating and then Uploading a File